abstract class IO

 The returned bytes are only valid data until a next call to any method that reads from this IO is invoked.

-By default this method returns nil
+By default this method returns nil, but IO implementations

 that provide buffering or wrap other IOs should override